2017 Auto Club 400

 The 2017 Auto Club 400 was a Monster Energy NASCAR Cup Series race that was held on March 26, 2017, at Auto Club Speedway in Fontana, California.
-Contested over 202 laps, extended from 200 laps due to overtime, on the 2 mi D-shaped oval, it is the fifth race of the 2017 Monster Energy NASCAR Cup Series season.
+Contested over 202 laps, extended from 200 laps due to overtime, on the 2 mi D-shaped oval, it was the fifth race of the 2017 Monster Energy NASCAR Cup Series season.
+The race was won by Kyle Larson of Chip Ganassi Racing for his second Cup Series victory, leading the most laps from pole position.